DKFZ-ODCF/IndelCallingWorkflow/README.md

 ## Data Requirements

 There are quite extensive requirements in annotation etc. data required for the workflow.
 Please have a look at the file `resources/configurationFiles/analysisIndelCalling.xml`.
 Note that input all VCF and BED files need to be indexed with tabix.
+* Local controls:
+ * VCF files containing the frequency of the variants collected from the control samples sequenced and aligned locally using the same/similar workflows.
+ * Separate files for WES and WGS control samples.
+ * INFO column should contain the AF field.

 # Configuration Values